Type 93/Type 100 flamethrower

-The Type 93 and Type 100 flamethrowers (九十三式小火焔発射機/百式火焔発射機, Kyūsan-shiki shō-kaenhasshaki/Hyaku-shiki kaenhasshaki) were flamethrowers used by the Imperial Japanese Army and Imperial Japanese Navy's SNLF during the Second Sino-Japanese War and World War II.
+The Type 93 and Type 100 flamethrowers (九十三式小火焔発射機/百式火焔発射機, Kyūjūsan-shiki shō-kaenhasshaki/Hyaku-shiki kaenhasshaki) were flamethrowers used by the Imperial Japanese Army and Imperial Japanese Navy's SNLF during the Second Sino-Japanese War and World War II.

 History and development

 Japanese military observers stationed in Europe noted effectiveness of flamethrowers during the trench warfare conditions of World War I, particularly against battlefield fortifications, bunkers, pillboxes and similar protected emplacements, which had given the Japanese Army such grief during the Siege of Port Arthur during the Russo-Japanese War of 1904-1905.

 The Type 93 flamethrower, largely based on European designs, entered service in 1933.
 It was used in Manchukuo against the ill-prepared National Revolutionary Army of the Republic of China and against local warlord forces with considerable psychological effect.
 However, its ignition system based on a heated electrical wire had reliability issues under cold weather conditions which led to a redesign designated the Type 100 flamethrower in 1940.
 Both types remained in service during World War II.
 Production of Japanese flamethrowers peaked in 1940 due to the likelihood of assaulting Soviet fortifications, but waned afterwards as China and the central Pacific largely lacked substantial fortifications.